 Attendance: Pupils from S5 and S6 will be expected to attend all classes.
-If other commitments prevent attendance it is the pupil's responsibility to ensure their successful progress with the course using the appropriate resources on Sharepoint.
+If other commitments prevent attendance it is the pupil's responsibility to ensure their successful progress with the course using the appropriate resources on Teams and course reading booklets.

-Department BIOLOGY

 Course Human Biology

-Level Higher